 Otherwise, you must manually configure the ESCs’ “Motor Direction” to “Bidirectional 3D” as shown below.

 Currently, ArduPilot only supports the use of reversible ESCs for Plane and Rover, not Copter.

 Mixing ESC Protocols¶

 While all the servo/motor outputs of an ArduPilot autopilot are capable of Normal PWM operation at 50Hz and higher frame rates, not all are capable of other ESC protocol configurations.
 And, usually, these configurations must apply to pre-designated groups of outputs, even if they are not all driving an ESC.
 So the following cautions apply:

 The 8 “MAIN” outputs of autopilots using an IOMCU (like PixHawk and Cube), cannot be used for DShot.
 On these autopilots, only the additional “AUX” outputs support DShot.
 If you attempt to set a “MAIN” output to DShot, then normal PWM output will occur, even though it has been set to a DShot protocol.

 Groups of outputs sharing a common timer, MUST have the same advanced configuration.
-Usually, these are specified in the autopilot’s hardware description linked from the Autopilot Hardware Options page.
+Usually, these are specified in the autopilot’s hardware description linked from the Choosing an Autopilot page.
 For example, if an output is configured for DShot in a group, then you cannot use another output in that group for Normal PWM ESC or normal PWM servo operation.